MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 9. Before building to your device, ensure that the device is in Developer Mode.
 If this is your first time deploying to the HoloLens 2, Visual Studio may ask you to pair your HoloLens 2 with a pin.
 Please follow [these instructions](https://docs.microsoft.com//windows/mixed-reality/using-visual-studio) if you need to enable developer mode or pair with Visual Studio.

-10. Configure Visual Studio for building to your HoloLens 2 by selecting the “Release” configuration and the “ARM” architecture.
+10. Configure Visual Studio for building to your HoloLens 2 by selecting the "Release" configuration and the "ARM" architecture.

     ![mrlearning-speach-ch1-2-step10](images/mrlearning-speach-ch1-2-step10.jpg)

 11. The final step is to build to your device by selecting Debug>Start without Debugging.
-Selecting “Start without Debugging” will cause the application to immediately start on your device upon a successful build, but without Debugging information appearing in Visual Studio.
+Selecting "Start without Debugging" will cause the application to immediately start on your device upon a successful build, but without Debugging information appearing in Visual Studio.
 This also means that you can disconnect your USB cable while your application is running on your HoloLens 2 without stopping the application.
 You may also select Build>Deploy Solution to deploy to your device without having the application automatically start.

     ![mrlearning-speach-ch1-2-step11.JPG](images/mrlearning-speach-ch1-2-step11.jpg)